prabago/refarch-caseinc-app/docs/run-icp.md

 ```

 ## Build the helm package
 Helm is a package manager to deploy application and service to Kubernetes cluster.
-Package definitions are charts, yaml files to be shareable.
+Package definitions are charts which are yaml files to be shareable between teams.

-To build a chart for the web app we need to select a name (caswwebportal) and then use the command:
+The first time you need to build a chart for the web app.
+Select a chart name (casewebportal) and then use the command:
 ```
 cd chart
 helm init casewebportal